swimos/swim/swim-system-js/@swim/system/README.md

 ### CommonJS/Node.js

-`@swim/system` can also be used as a CommonJS in Node.js applications.
+`@swim/system` can also be used as a CommonJS module in Node.js applications.
-All child frameworks are re-exported, in their entirety, from the top-level `@swim/system` namespace.
+All child frameworks are re-exported by the umbrella `@swim/system` module.

 ```javascript
 var swim = require("@swim/system");